abduljeleelng/abduljeleelng/README.md

 ### Hi there 👋

 - 👋 I’m Abduljeleel Yusuff.
-- 👀 I’m interested in working with you and my is Javascript, React-native, ReactJs, GraphQL, Nodejs,Express, PHP core MVC, WordPress.
+- 👀 I’m interested in working with you and my stack are Javascript, React-native, ReactJs, GraphQL, Nodejs,Express, PHP core MVC, WordPress.
 - 💞️ I’m open to learning new programming languages/ tools.
 - 💬 Ask me about : Javascript,
 - 📫 How to reach me, please send me a mail at abduljeleelng@gmail.com